 The Schofields went straight to their pediatrician, and all x-rays came back normal.
 A few months after that visit, Brayden felt the same pain, in the same place in his arm.
 This time, their pediatrician felt a tender lump on his arm and his x-rays came back abnormal, so their doctor recommended they see an oncologist.

-Two days after receiving the abnormal scan, the Schofields were on their way to Children’s National Health System, to meet with Holly Meany, M.D., Director of the Solid Tumor Program.
+Two days after receiving the abnormal scan, the Schofields were on their way to Children’s National Hospital, to meet with Holly Meany, M.D., Director of the Solid Tumor Program.

 Five days after their appointment, Brayden’s results came back showing a large tumor running the length his upper arm, and he received his diagnosis: Ewing Sarcoma, a bone cancer that typically grows in the legs, arms, chest and back.
 More tests revealed that the cancer had spread, and he had a small nodule on one of his lungs.

 Three weeks after he was diagnosed, Brayden began chemotherapy.
 His doctors knew that he needed surgery to remove the tumor, but first they had to prepare his body for treatment by normalizing his white blood cell counts and shrinking the tumor as much as possible.
 Brayden bravely endured six cycles of chemotherapy in two-week intervals over a three-month period.
 During this time, Brayden’s mom said he had a few fevers and lost some weight, but otherwise maintained his energy and good spirits thanks to his little brother, child life specialists and the nurses on 4 East.